nuts-foundation/nuts-node/docs/pages/production-configuration.rst

 Although you can enable CORS on the default endpoint it's not advised to do so in a production environment, because CORS itself opens up new attack vectors on node administrators.

+Diagnostics
+***********

+To aid problem diagnosis every node in a network should share some information about itself; the type and version of software it's running, which peers it is connected to and how long it's been up.
+This helps others diagnosing issues when others experience communication problems with your, and other nodes.
+Although discouraged, this can be disabled by specifying `0` for `network.advertdiagnosticsinterval`.

 Nuts Network SSL/TLS Deployment Layouts
 ***************************************